bytebardsoftware/bytebardsoftware.github.io/content/articles/01-gazelle-abstractions/index.md

 X -- Depends On --> A
 ```

-It is possible for a `java_export` to export `java_library` targets that are _not_ in a subdirectory.
+It is possible for a `java_export` to export symbols in `java_library` targets that are _not_ in a subdirectory.
 This has implications for Gazelle, since its traversal order dictates when it has access to what information.
 This will become extremely relevant in [the following sections](#why-was-this-a-problem-for-gazelle).

 # The Solution

 We have the problem.
 We have fleshed out its gnarly edge cases.
 Let's solve it.

 We need to hook into `rules_jvm`'s Gazelle plugin.
-Specifically, we need to modify the `Resolver` (TODO Link).
+Specifically, we need to modify the `Resolver`.
 The main role of the `Resolver` is to map Java packages to Bazel dependencies.
 In other words: Gazelle asks "I'm about to generate a `java_library`.
 I know it needs to import the Java package `com.foo.bar`.
 What Bazel target should it depend on?" and `Resolve` answers with a list of packages.
 In the `rules_jvm` Gazelle plugin, this question is answered by [`resolveSinglePackage()`](https://github.com/bazel-contrib/rules_jvm/blob/81a007d2009e2e484210f17b88006469dc474adf/java/gazelle/resolve.go#L209).

 We need to modify that function so that, if there _is_ a `java_export` that exports the required package and is visible by the target we're trying to create, we should depend on that and exit the function early[^5].